demoran23/Exacting/README.md

 Exacting is a mod for Slay The Spire, inspired by the mechanics of NEOVERSE.

+If your block exactly matches an opponent's attack damage, they will receive a debuff.
-Taking an opponent to exactly 0 hp will yield a reward.
+If your attack damage brings a non-minion opponent to exactly zero hp, you will gain a reward.

-Blocking an opponent's attack exactly will debuff the opponent.

-Making an attack equal to an opponent's defense will buff the opponent.
+If your attack damage matches an opponent's defense exactly, they will receive a buff.
+If your attack damage matches an opponent's attack exactly, they parry your attack.

 # Rules
 Exacting adds a few rules centered around making exact blocks and exact attacks.
 Please note that this document may lose comprehensiveness over time.
 See `ExactAttack.kt` and `ExactBlock.kt` for more details.

+Rules may be individually disabled in **Mods > Exacting > Config**.

 ## Exact Block
 If an opponent attacks you and your block is a match for their attack damage, they have a chance to suffer one of the following: